Developer Guide

 - InternSHIP should work on any mainstream OS as long as it has Java

-or above installed. - InternSHIP should be able to hold up to 1000 internship applications without a noticeable sluggishness in performance for typical usage.
+11or above installed. - InternSHIP should be able to hold up to 1000 internship applications without a noticeable sluggishness in performance for typical usage.

 - Any user command in InternSHIP should be executed within 1 second.